Places

 Services related to financial management.

 The Displaced Homemaker Program offers a variety of services, including access to education, skills training, resume writing, interviewing skills, and job search assistance.
 Each client is interviewed to determine his or her needs.
 A program is then designed to outline the necessary steps to establish a career.
 There is no charge for services to displaced homemakers.
 The Displaced Homemaker Program in Nevada is funded by law from divorce fees collected in the state courts.
+Supporting people: Adults 65 and older, Children, Domestic violence, Early childhood, Prenatal to 3, Rural, Urban

 Division of Welfare and Supportive Services, S. Virginia